rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 Of course, there are also contrary opinions.
 Here's one.

 > I think the homework load can be too much at times, It would be a lot less stressful if the projects were split up into smaller parts that were due more frequently.
 This could be like splitting up a project due thursday into three parts due sunday, tuesday, and thursday before class.
-(Student 16)

 Scaffolding is good.
 But scaffolding can be excessive.
 For assignments that are only a week long, I worry about too much scaffolding.

 > The 10 o'clock deadlines.
 Please make it at least 11.
 I understand why they are the time they are but I almost always couldn't meet them and my personal work style is (probably unhealthy) more oriented towards working at night.
 I think maybe 11 would work as a new time.
-(Student 6)

 Done, at least for mini-projects.
 I'm keeping readings at 10:00 p.m.

 > Having the mini-projects and SOLAs more evenly spaced out so that there is more time between SOLA 3 and SOLA 4 in the final week.
-(Student 18)

 I'm planning to add an extra SoLA in the spring, so there will be four SoLAs with six LAs each rather than three SoLAs with eight LAs each (plus the final SoLA, which is a chance for students to try again on any topics they've missed).
 In terms of the gap between the last regular SoLA (SoLA 3 in the fall and SoLA 4 this coming spring) and the final SoLA (SoLA 4 in the fall and SoLA 5 this coming spring), I prefer to have the last regular SoLA in week 14 so that it can encompass all the topics; I don't want to introduce new topics on the final SoLA.

 > I wish the class had more exercises on passing functions as parameters, using lambda to create lambda (fxn that returns and fxn).
 Also, I wish we had more training in using map, filter, section, etc. in creative ways.
-(Student 8)

 It's an introductory course, so I don't want to push to hard on these things.

 > This is not very easy to do but planning in advance the days where we don't do a lab would be helpful.
 There isn't much I would change overall though.
-(Student 5)

 Unfortunately, students don't always get stuck on the some topic, so it's hard to know when I'm going to replace a lab with a discussion.

 > I would like to see how this course would work with a more common programming language.
 Many institutions use Python for their first CS courses.
 I feel that if I had worked an entire semester with Python or similar languages I would have more applicable projects I could show.
-(Student 4)

 That's a complex change.
 I worry that a more popular language will lose some of the advantages we see with Scheme.
 But don't worry; I'm sure we'll discuss it again.